bluewitch/RustWerks/README.md

 and VSCode IDE and have found it a great tool for development and git commits

 # - [Github Browser Dev Tool](https://github.dev/github/dev)
+The Github Dev Tool is invoked by pointing your browser to a github on github.com, and pressing a '.' or the period button on your keyboard.
+This will give in browser VSCode IDE

 ## In Rust we Trust: